boomshroom/NovaLang/README.md

 but with a syntax and feel intended to appeal to Haskell and functional programmers.
-As of the time of creation, Rust is the only mainstream programming language with memory safety without GC, and my intention is to provide more competition in this domain and posibly increase interest in the area.
+As of the time of creation, Rust is the only mainstream programming language with memory safety without GC, and my intention is to provide more competition in this domain and possibly increase interest in the area.

 ## Example